silx-kit/silx/doc/source/sample_code/index.rst

        In this example we create a subclass of :class:`silx.gui.plot.Plot1D` that adds a thread-safe method to add curves:
        :meth:`ThreadSafePlot1D.addCurveThreadSafe`.
-       This thread-safe method is then called from a thread to update the plot.
+       This thread-safe method is then called from a thread to update the plot..
-   * - :download:`plotWidget.py <../../../examples/plotWidget.py>`
-     - .. image:: img/plotWidget.png
-         :height: 150px
-         :align: center
-     - This script shows how to subclass :class:`PlotWidget` to tune its tools.

-       It subclasses a :class:`silx.gui.plot.PlotWidget` and adds toolbars and a colorbar by using pluggable widgets:

-       - QAction from :mod:`silx.gui.plot.actions`
-       - QToolButton from :mod:`silx.gui.plot.PlotToolButtons`
-       - QToolBar from :mod:`silx.gui.plot.PlotTools`
-       - :class:`ColorBarWidget` from :mod:`silx.gui.plot.ColorBar`.
    * - :download:`printPreview.py <../../../examples/printPreview.py>`
      - .. image:: img/printPreview.png
          :height: 150px